Tic Tac: Ingredients

 Sugar, fructose, maltodextrin, peppermint essential oil, rice starch, gum arabic, filling agent (magnesium salts of fatty acids), glazing agent (carnauba wax).

 Each pack weighs 15–18 g and contains about 38 Tic Tacs.
 New packs in Australia and Canada weigh 24 g and contain 50 Tic Tacs, and the Tic Tac "100 pack" weighs 49 g and contains 100 Tic Tacs.
 The "Big Pack" weighs 29 g and contains 60 Tic Tacs.
 The "Bottle Pack" weighs 98g and contains 200 Tic Tacs.
+In the UK packs are 16.4 g and contain 22 Tic Tacs.

-In the United States, the sugar content of Tic Tacs is listed as 0 g despite the mints being approximately 90% sugar (depending on the flavour).
+In the United States, the sugar content of Tic Tacs is listed as 0 g despite the mints being approximately 90% sugar (depending on the flavor).
 This stems from the fact that a serving size is one 0.49 g mint, and the American Food and Drug Administration permits manufacturers to list sugar (or other nutritional components) as 0 g if they contain less than 0.5 g.
 In at least some jurisdictions, the 0 g now features a footnote that clarifies "less than 0.5 g".